dhean4/DeliverX/README.md

 ## Contact

-For questions or support, please contact the DeliverX team.
+For questions or support, please contact @dhean4.